Teradata/developer-resources/docs/explore-and-analyze-data/example-projects.md

 Explore some of the ways you can experiment with AI/ML analytics on large datasets, before scaling, applying the results to other use cases, or operationalizing your models.

-For these use cases, use your existing AWS Glue catalog and upload our sample data.
-Or create a new catalog to use the provided Open Table Format (OTF) examples.

 :::tip
 Discuss these and share ideas for other use cases in the [community](https://support.teradata.com/community?id=community_forum&sys_id=b0aba91597c329d0e6d2bd8c1253affa).
 :::

+## Before you begin

+- Use the **Before you begin** notebook to prepare your project.

+- Use your existing AWS Glue catalog and upload our [sample data](https://github.com/Teradata/ai-unlimited-demos/tree/main/UseCases/Data).
+Or create a new catalog to use the provided Open Table Format (OTF) examples.

 ## Understand the customer journey